JiangMeng-JM/Cognitive-Pathways/README.md

 ```

 ## Pre-trained-Model:
-The pre-trained Models Ernie and Pegasus used in the paper have been uploaded to the folder “Model”* [`Model`], you can also download them from the following links:
+The pre-trained Models Ernie and Pegasus used in the paper have been uploaded to the folder * `Model`, you can also download them from the following links:
   * **Ernie**: [https://huggingface.co/nghuyong/ernie-3.0-medium-zh](https://huggingface.co/nghuyong/ernie-3.0-medium-zh)
   * **Pegasus**: [https://huggingface.co/IDEA-CCNL/Randeng-Pegasus-523M-Summary-Chinese](https://huggingface.co/IDEA-CCNL/Randeng-Pegasus-523M-Summary-Chinese)